texfaq/texfaq.github.io/FAQ-subverttoks.md

 date: 2014-06-10
 ---

-A common requirement is to ''subvert'' a token register that other macros may use.
+A common requirement is to "subvert" a token register that other macros may use.
 The requirement arises when you want to add something to a system token register (`\output` or `\every*`), but know that other macros use the token register, too.
 (A common requirement